 He said for instance, the call by the Council for the Human Rights Commission to conduct a public inquiry into the arrest of five Legal Aid Centre lawyers at a police station recently seemed inappropriate.

-Next watch the actual arrest, captured by Malaysiakini reporter:-
+Next watch the actual arrest, captured by a Malaysiakini reporter:-

-The interesting stuff starts 6 minutes onwards – when the police start to treat the lawyers like some hardcore criminals at the gates and promptly arrests them.
-If Bar Council’s actions are deemed as inappropriate, then what would the DPM call of the OCPD acting like a mad person?
-Very appropriate?
+The interesting stuff starts 6 minutes onwards – when the police start to treat the lawyers like some hardcore criminals at the gates and promptly arrest them without just cause.

 The DPM seems to be talking a lot without getting his facts right.
-Either that or he simply chooses to act like a dungu and disregard the obvious facts.
-He must ask the question why the Bar Council is calling for public inquiry.
+Either that or he simply chooses to act ignorant and disregard the obvious facts.
+He must ask the question – why the Bar Council had deemed the police’s action inappropriate and has called for a public inquiry?
 Did the DPM read and understood why the resolution passed by the Bar Council in the recent EGM?

 The Bar Council president rightfully said:-